 Fourth, we have no history of any churches in the North Galatian region.
 Even proponents of the Northern Galatian theory admit this key point.

 Fifth, if Paul went into North Galatia, it would have been a massive detour.
-To go up to these cities, Paul would’ve been making a huge detour.
-Paul would’ve gone northeast and then backtracked west to get to Troas, which would’ve been entirely out of his way.
+Paul would needed to have gone northeast and then backtracked west to get to Troas, which would’ve been entirely out of his way.

 Sixth, in addition to this detour, Paul was sick when he made the trip.
 In order to get to North Galatia (from Pisidian Antioch; Acts 16:6), Paul would have needed to cross a thick mountainous terrain.
 This is unlikely because Paul said that he was sick when he came to Galatia (Gal.
 4:13).
 This would have been a further deterrent for him going out of his way.

-Seventh, it would have been hard to believe that Judaizers would have followed Paul this far.
+Seventh, it’s difficult to believe that Judaizers would have followed Paul this far north.
 Not only is it unlikely that Paul would have travelled through this out-of-the-way territory, but it is also unlikely that the false teachers would have followed him through this.
 As Carson and Moo poignantly ask, “How fanatical were they?”

 Eighth, Luke is simply describing ethnic Galatia (in Acts), while Paul is describing proper Galatia (Galatians).
-One of the disputes is that Luke and Paul use the term Galatia differently, but this can be resolved when we realize that Luke generally used ethnic names to describe the provinces of Galatia, while Paul apparently used proper names in describing them (2 Cor.
+Luke generally used ethnic names to describe the provinces of Galatia, while Paul apparently used proper names in describing them (2 Cor.
 8:1; 1 Cor.
 16:19; 2 Cor.
 1:1).
 The fact that Acts 18:23 says that Paul strengthened the disciples seems to imply that he had already been there (i.e. on his first missionary journey).

 Ninth, the persecution by Judaizers fits with the South Galatian theory nicely.
 On Paul’s first missionary journey (in South Galatia), Luke records, “The Jews incited the devout women of prominence and the leading men of the city, and instigated a persecution against Paul and Barnabas, and drove them out of their district” (Acts 13:50).
 Other Jewish religious leaders had Paul stoned on this first missionary journey (Acts 14:19).
 This would fit with a strong and contentious Jewish population in the region Paul was writing to.